This page explains timelines, submissions and documentation, the parties involved, the review hearing and the outcome.

 If both officers are located within approximately 1½–2 hours’ drive of the Brisbane metropolitan area, they will generally be required to attend the hearing in person.

-In situations where the parties to the review are based in regional or remote locations, the hearing would generally be conducted by teleconference.
+In situations where the parties to the review are based in regional or remote locations, the hearing would generally be conducted by teleconference or videoconference.

 The process followed in hearings conducted with parties in the hearing room and those conducted where parties attend using teleconferencing technology are similar.
 Officers who are located outside the driving distance from the CBD are welcome to attend in person if they choose to do so.